 Much of my motivation as a teacher and researcher of writing has been a result of my successes and failures as a writer.
-I struggled as a writer in my first literature course while I excelled in creative writing.
+I struggled in my first literature course while I excelled in creative writing.
 Why was I failing in one writing situation but succeeding in another?
-The disparity between these experiences is how my interest in writing studies began.
+The disparity between these experiences is how my interest in Writing Studies began.

 During this experience I came to see my previous undergraduate work as a visual artist and filmmaker in a new light.
 Working with different technologies, media, and genres required learning about the technical skills, design choices, and discourse conventions within a specific community of practice.
-Visual, aural, and gestural modes might not matter in the linguistic-centric writing we typically ask students to do in English Studies, but other concepts can apply, e.g., purpose, audience, emphasis, contrast.
+Visual, aural, and gestural modes might not matter so much in the print-centric writing we typically ask students to do in English Studies, but other concepts do apply, e.g., purpose, audience, emphasis, contrast.